Iweisc/ioc/PROJECT_SUMMARY.md

 **Core Thesis Validated:**
 - Programs can be expressed as intent graphs
-- Automatic optimization is possible
+- Automatic optimization is possible and effective
-- Performance improvements are real (1.5-2x)
+- Performance improvements are real (1.5-2x with basic strategies, 30-50% node reduction with fusion)
 - Developer experience is superior
 - System is extensible and future-proof